 If you want the best bass synth pedal that emulates some of the most classic synth sounds, you should pick up the Electro-Harmonix Synth 9.
 You should note that this pedal is not limited to just bass players, but can be used for guitarists as well.
 In other words, it is quite versatile in the synth sounds it produces.

 The centerpiece of this synth is the white knob, which can be dialed to 9 different settings.
-Each setting represents a pre programmed synth sound.
-The ones you probably want to focus on as a bassist is the Mood Bass and Mini Mood setting.
+Each set represents a pre-programmed synth sound.
+The ones you probably want to focus on as a bassist are the Mood Bass and Mini Mood setting.

-Additionally, there are four knobs up top that help you fine tune the synth setting of your choosing.
-You have dry volume and synth volume knobs to mix in the effected synth sounds.
+Additionally, there are four knobs up top that help you fine-tune the synth setting of your choosing.
+You have dry volume and synth volume knobs to mix in the affected synth sounds.
 Then you have ctrl 1 and ctrl 2 knobs to that help you shape a presets custom parameters.
 In terms of tracking, it extends down to the open A-string on a bass guitar.

 – Replicates classic synth sounds